Norwegian cuisine: Lunch (lunsj)

-For most Norwegians, a weekday packed lunch usually consists of very simple open-faced sandwiches known as matpakke, with each slice separated with smaller sheets of wax paper called mellomleggspapir.
+For most Norwegians, a weekday packed lunch usually consists of very simple open-faced sandwiches known as matpakke (lit. 'lunchbox'), with each slice separated with smaller sheets of wax paper called mellomleggspapir.
 More extensive open-faced sandwiches (with multiple toppings) are considered smørbrød.

 Cafeterias commonly feature salad bars, warm meals, and dairy products like yogurt, skyr and kvarg.

 Dinner (middag)

 Norwegians usually eat dinner starting around 4–7 PM.
 This is the most important meal of the day and typically includes carbohydrate-rich foods such as potatoes and protein-rich foods such as meat or fish.

 Evening meal (kveldsmat)

-Norwegians usually eat a very small meal later in the evening before bed.
+Norwegians frequently eat a very small meal later in the evening before bed.
 This may consist of foods similar to what is prepared for breakfast.